agentplexus/stats-agent-team/presentation.md

 ---

 <!--
 We implemented two orchestration approaches.
-The ADK version uses an LLM to make decisions about workflow.
+The A D K version uses an L L M to make decisions about workflow.
 The Eino version uses a deterministic graph.
 Both work, but Eino is faster and more predictable for production use.
+[PAUSE:1500]
+This was an interesting architectural choice.
+Initially we used Google A D K for orchestration, where an L L M decides what to do next.
+It's flexible and adaptive but has problems.
+The L L M might make different decisions on the same input, leading to non-deterministic behavior.
+It's slower because every decision requires an L L M call.
+And it's harder to debug because the L L M's reasoning isn't always clear.
+So we built a second implementation using Eino, with a deterministic directed graph.
+Every query follows the same path: validate, research, synthesize, verify, format.
+It's faster, cheaper, reproducible, and much easier to reason about.
+For production systems, deterministic behavior is usually better than adaptive flexibility.
 [PAUSE:2500]
 -->